microsoft/AcademicContent/Labs/AI and Machine Learning/Video Indexer/Video Indexer.md

 <a name="Summary"></a>
 ## Summary ##

-The [Video Indexer API](https://videobreakdown.portal.azure-api.net/docs/services/582074fb0dc56116504aed75/operations/5a37a5a80dc5610d2cc48221) is a rich one that includes methods for uploading videos for indexing, searching indexed videos, retrieving and modifying transcripts, monitoring the processing state as a video is being indexed, and more.
-One of the more powerful methods is [Get Breakdown](https://videobreakdown.portal.azure-api.net/docs/services/582074fb0dc56116504aed75/operations/5a37a5a80dc5610d2cc48219?), which returns a "breakdown" of a video containing the same kind of detailed information found in the Video Indexer portal after a video is indexed.
+The [Video Indexer API](https://api-portal.videoindexer.ai/docs/services/) is a rich one that includes methods for uploading videos for indexing, searching indexed videos, retrieving and modifying transcripts, monitoring the processing state as a video is being indexed, and more.
+One of the more powerful methods is [Get Video Index](https://api-portal.videoindexer.ai/docs/services/operations/operations/Get-Video-Index?), which returns the indexed content of a video containing the same kind of detailed information found in the Video Indexer portal after a video is indexed.

-Video Explorer uses the [Search](https://videobreakdown.portal.azure-api.net/docs/services/582074fb0dc56116504aed75/operations/5a37a5a80dc5610d2cc48224?) method, which is just one of more than 30 methods featured in the Video Indexer API.
+Video Explorer uses the [Search Videos](https://api-portal.videoindexer.ai/docs/services/operations/operations/Search-videos?) method, which is just one of more than 30 methods featured in the Video Indexer API.
 You could leverage additional APIs to make Video Explorer richer and more interactive.
 For example, you could allow users to search for people that appear in a video, or search specifically for text that is extracted via OCR.
-You could even use the [Get Player Widget URL](https://videobreakdown.portal.azure-api.net/docs/services/582074fb0dc56116504aed75/operations/5a37a5a80dc5610d2cc4821b?) method to embed a video player in the app.
+You could even use the [Get Video Player Widget URL](https://api-portal.videoindexer.ai/docs/services/operations/operations/Get-Video-Player-Widget?) method to embed a video player in the app.
 Feel free to use these APIs to expand Video Explorer and customize it to fit your needs, and learn more about Video Indexer in the process.

 ---

-Copyright 2018 Microsoft Corporation.
+Copyright 2019 Microsoft Corporation.
 All rights reserved.
 Except where otherwise noted, these materials are licensed under the terms of the MIT License.
 You may use them according to the license as is most appropriate for your project.
 The terms of this license can be found at https://opensource.org/licenses/MIT.